The countercyclical capital buffer (CCyB) rate for the period 1 July 2022 – 30 September 2022 remains at 0%.

-On 29 September 2021, the Central Bank of Cyprus (CBC), in accordance with the methodology described in its macroprudential policy, set the CCyB rate for the period 1 October 2021 – 31 December 2021 at 0% of the total risk exposure amount of:
+The Central Bank of Cyprus (CBC), in accordance with the methodology described in its macroprudential policy, did not deem necessary to adjust the CCyB rate for the period 1 July 2022 – 30 September 2022 and, therefore, the CCyB rate remains at 0% of the total risk exposure amount of each licensed credit institution in the Republic.

-Given that the credit-to-GDP gap is lower than 2 percentage points and taking into account the additional indicators that were assessed by the CBC, the benchmark buffer guide is 0% and the CCyB rate has been set at 0%.
+Given that the credit-to-GDP gap is lower than 2 percentage points and taking into account the additional indicators that were assessed by the CBC, the benchmark buffer guide is 0% and the CCyB rate remains at 0%.

 In addition to the credit-to-GDP gap, the CBC takes into account a range of quantitative and qualitative information in its assessment of system-wide risks associated with periods of excessive growth.
 The additional indicators assessed by the CBC relate to: Non-financial private sector indebtedness; banking sector resilience; the real estate market; the real economy; and external imbalances.
 The summary table of indicators used by the CBC is set out in this file.